Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 c) Charging of thermal energy storage systems;

-d) Production of green hydrogen by electrolysis of water.
+d) Production of heavy water and green hydrogen by electrolysis of water;

 This website section examines practical aspects of the public electricity system including: